ivadomed/ivadomed/docs/source/configuration_file.rst

                 "$$description": [
                     "Discard slices where all images fail a custom classifier filter.
 If used,\n", "``classifier_path`` must also be specified, pointing to a saved PyTorch classifier."
                 ]
+            },
+            "filter_empty_input_patch": {
+                "type": "boolean",
+                "description": "Discard 2D patches where all voxel intensities are zeros at training time."
+            },
+            "filter_empty_mask_patch": {
+                "type": "boolean",
+                "description": "Discard 2D patches where all voxel labels are zeros at training time."
+            },
+            "filter_absent_class_patch": {
+                "type": "boolean",
+                "$$description": [
+                    "Discard 2D patches where all voxel labels are zero for one or more classes at training time\n", "(this is most relevant for multi-class models that need GT for all classes at training time)."
+                ]
             }
         }